Delhi Declaration healthy solution for equitable balance of interest: Russian foreign minister

-New Delhi, Sep 10 (IANS) Russian Foreign Minister Sergey Lavrov on Sunday said that a healthy solution has been found in the Delhi Declaration, which was adopted a day earlier at the G20 summit.
+New Delhi: Russian Foreign Minister Sergey Lavrov on Sunday said that a healthy solution has been found in the Delhi Declaration, which was adopted a day earlier at the G20 summit.

 "I think that a healthy solution has been found in the declaration regarding the need to strive for a clear and equitable balance of interest.
 It is one of the decent purposes and we are already on track.
 In our turn, we will continue strengthening these positive trends, including during Brazil's presidency next year and in 2025 during South Africa's presidency," Lavrov said.